A Word to Parents of a New Middle Schooler

 This can be painful as you watch them decide that everyone is prettier, better, cooler and smarter than they are; when they are home alone on a weekend; when drama seems to engulf everything, or when forever friends become awkward acquaintances.
 Be prepared for your own heart to break over and over again.

 Share Your Perspective

 But tell them they are not alone, that everyone feels this way in middle school, because it is true.
 When the drama is high, use your perspective to help them see both sides of a situation and bring them back to reality.
 Teach them what it means to be a friend, then remind them of how you changed friends and found new ones, and how it all ended up being OK.
 Show them that you, unconditionally, still see them as a star and will always be their biggest fan.

 When things are rough, they are going to want to disengage and lie low.
 Being lazy will become their top priority, because if they don’t care or don’t put themselves out there, they won’t get hurt.
 They will refuse to try out for or participate in anything.
 They will slack off in school and try to get away with the same at home.
 This is when you will have to force a few things.
-Find opportunities for them to get involved and then make them do it.
+Parenting middle schoolers means finding opportunities for them to get involved and then making them do it.
 Hold on to expectations.
 They might hate you in the moment, but they will thank you later.
 I promise.

 There will be times your middle-schooler will really not like you.
 It is natural for them to push the boundaries, to not respond as a book says they will and to be angry about your stupid rules and plans.
 They will tell you what all their other friends get to do/have/buy and how much cooler everyone else is compared with you.